 - Sending bonuses or promotional items to customer when they mention your brand on social media

-According to Experian Data Quality, rewards programs practically pay for themselves.
+According to the Harvard Business Review, rewards programs practically pay for themselves.
 Three out of four U.S. companies generate their return on investment when using loyalty programs.

 Offer Unique Experiences at Every Touch Point